Versioning

 Compatible release clauses always use the ~=

 operator.
-It matches the version that is expected to be compatible with the specified version.
+They match versions that are expected to be compatible with the specified version.

 For example: